dpi-tta-slides/sdf-overview/PITCHME.md

 ---
 # How the course will work

-- We'll be using a "flipped" format.
-- Instead of lectures, you'll have lessons with videos that you can pause, speed up, skip back, search, and reference whenever you want.
+- Like INTRO, you'll have lessons with videos that you can pause, speed up, skip back, search, and reference whenever you want.
-- During our meetings, we'll do activities together to practice and reinforce what you learned from the lessons, videos and readings.
+- During our technical meetings, we'll do activities together to practice and reinforce what you learned from the lessons, videos and readings.

 ---
 # Schedule
-- **Check-in**: 9
-- **Stand-ups**: 9:15 (with your stand-up group)
+- **Stand-ups**: 9:30 (Discord #stand-ups channel)
-- **Technical Meetings**: M/T/W/R at 1
+- **Technical Meetings**: Monday + Wednesday at 1
-- **Data Structure and Algorithms**: Fridays at 2
+- **Data Structure and Algorithms**: Fridays at 1
 - **Lab**: all the remaining time
     - (with the exception of other seminars and guest lectures).
 <!-- There will be exceptions, but that's the general plan. -->